-Our Pedagogical Mentor teacher worked across the school in building the collective capacity of all teachers to meet our school improvement targets especially in literacy.
+Our Pedagogical Mentor teacher worked across the school in building the collective capacity of all teachers to meet our school improvement targets especially in Spelling and Maths.

 Teachers worked collaboratively in stages to identify priorities from their analysis of Naplan and school based assessment data.
-A strong focus was given to developing success criteria and agreed marking rubric to allow for more comparable and consistent judgment when analysing work samples.
+A strong focus was given to developing success criteria and agreed marking rubric to allow for more comparable and consistent judgement when analysing work samples.